pip-services/pip-services-docs/content/en/node/messaging/queues/memory_message_queue.md

 linkTitle: "MemoryMessageQueue"
 gitUrl: "https://github.com/pip-services3-node/pip-services3-messaging-node"
 description: >
     Message queue that sends and receives messages within the same process by using shared memory.
-    <br><br>
     This queue is typically used for testing to mock real queues.
 ---